 ” Tatha, the tools are ready.”
 Radhika called out her husband.
-Taking charge of the tools, Mani instructed Ramya to follow him to the backyard.
+Mani took charge of the tools and instructed Ramya to follow him to the backyard.
 His orchard had a good mix of trees.
 One for every season.
-He digs a pit with a spade and sows the mango seed deep inside the soil. ” What are we doing tatha”?
+He dug a pit with a spade and sowed the mango seed deep inside the soil. ” What are we doing tatha”?
 Inquired Ramya “Well!you wanted a gift?
 Am gifting you a memory”.
 She gave him an amused look.
 Gauging her confusion he replied back,” Tatha won’t be always around, my child.
 But this seed will grow into a tree, bearing sweet mangoes.
 So, when you will grow older and miss my presence, you just have to come and meet me here.The tree will make you remember the time we spent together.”
 Ramya smiled back listening intently.
 Little did she know that it would be one of her last visits at her grandparents home.

-Mr. Mani’s memory weakens with age.
-His wife Radhika continues taking care of him.
-One fine morning, she gives her son a call informing him about his father’s debilitating health.
-The entire family decides to visit him.
-Grandpa welcomes them with an emotionless look.
-He could no longer recognize anyone.
+Mr. Mani’s memory weakened with age.
+His wife Radhika continued taking care of him.
+One fine morning, she gave her son a call informing him about his father’s debilitating health.
+The entire family decided to visit him.
+Grandpa welcomed them with a blank look.
 “Just intermittent flashes of memories.”
-Radhika explained in dismay.
+Tathi explained in dismay.

-Ramya’s eyes start to well up as she ran towards the backyard.
-It was painful to see him helpless.
+Ramya’s eyes welled up and she ran towards the backyard.
+Her heart sank seeing his pale and weak frame.
 Clinging to a tree she cried inconsolably.
 A while after, she felt a warm frail hand over her shoulders.
 “Kondein you are home.
 The seed is now a tree, Look!”
 Exclaimed grandpa pointing towards the trunk she was leaning on to.
-The tree witnesses their reunion that day.
+The tree witnessed their reunion that day.

 Connect with Penmancy:

 Penmancy gets a small share of every purchase you make through these links, and every little helps us continue bringing you the reads you love!